-Hermeneutics is essential a method of interpretation of text.
+Hermeneutics is essential a method of interpretation of a text.
 The word hermeneutics comes from Hermes, the Greek messenger God.
 As such, at least for the ancient Greeks, there was a connection with interpreting and serving as a messenger.
 Today, his term is most commonly associated with theology such as biblical hermeneutics.

 In relation to biblical hermeneutics, Augustine (354-430) develop a process of hermeneutics that was iterative.
 Through studying the Bible and the meaning of one’s own interpretations of the Bible, a person can understand divine truth.
-There was no need to look at context, history, or anything else.
+There was no need to look at the context, history, or anything else.
 Simply the Word and your interpretation of it.

-In qualitative research, data interpretation (aka hermeneutics) involves the individuals interpretation combined with the context that the data comes from.
+In qualitative research, data interpretation (aka hermeneutics) involves the individual’s interpretation combined with the context that the data comes from.
 Both the personal interpretation and the context of the data influence each other.

 The develops in hermeneutics led to the development of the philosophy called phenomenology.
-Phenomenology states that a phenomenon can only be understood subjectively (from a certain view point) and intuitively (through thinking and finding hidden meaning).
+Phenomenology states that a phenomenon can only be understood subjectively (from a certain viewpoint) and intuitively (through thinking and finding hidden meaning).

 In phenomenology, interpretation happens through describing events, analyzing an event, and by connecting a current experience to another one or by finding similarities among distinct experiences.

 For a phenomenologist, there is a constant work of reducing several experiences into abstract constructs through an inductive approach.
-This is a form of theory building that is connect with several forms of qualitative research, such as grounded theory.
+This is a form of theory building that is connected with several forms of qualitative research, such as grounded theory.